 I’m not normally one to celebrate and capitalize on any National _______ Day.
-BUT, today is National Rosé Day and if ever there is a day to celebrate, today it is!
-I won’t open this piece by boring you with statistics about how much rosé is now being consumed in the US.
-Let’s just say that it is A LOT.
+BUT, today is National Rosé Wine Day and if ever there is a day to celebrate, today it is!
+I won't open this piece by boring you with statistics about how much rosé is now being consumed in the US.
+However, let’s just say that it is A LOT.
 It’s almost as if 2-3 years ago everyone woke up from their White Zinfandel/Blush PTSD haze and decided that pink wine was cool again.
 That, and the fact that a new generation of wine consumers in their early 20s are looking for a light, easy, and affordable ways to drink and be sophisticated.
 Rosé provides just that.
-Today I tasted seven rosés (tough job) that I find to be tasty and affordable.
+So, today I tasted seven rosés (tough job) that I find to be tasty and affordable.
 Enjoy!

 Crafted in the classic Provençal style, Cape Bleue is a blend of 67% Syrah and 33% Mourvèdre.
 This wine is made in the Méditerranée IGP region of southern France that covers part of Provence and the Rhone Valley.
-Use of the Méditerranée IGP allows for less stringent winemaking rules and grape usage.
+The use of the Méditerranée IGP allows for less stringent winemaking rules and grape usage.
 This wine is like a rosé fruit basket of strawberries, watermelon, and grapefruit with a little bubble gum thrown in.
 Plus a hint of garrigue (dried herbs) that the area is known for.
 At $12.99, it’s also quite wallet-friendly.
 And no residual sugar, which makes me happy, as I prefer my rosés dry AF!